LavaMoat/LavaTube/README.md

     // a function that allows you to skip walking the provided value shouldWalk, // [default (target) => true]

-};
+    // a function that allows you to reveal additional props for a value (eg Map entries) defaultGetAdditionalProps, // [default handles Map and Set for this Realm] };
 ```